Building Mentoring Skills for an Academic Career Certificate Program

 January 30, 2018 - What Makes a Good Mentor and Mentee?
 Exploring Learning, Motivation, and Values

 - Understand key principles of learning and theories of motivation that can help you build a strong research group, and even learn more about yourself and values you wish to communicate to mentees.

-- How do you design a doable project with a defined timespan for a relative novice in science, technology, engineering and mathematics?
+- How do you design a doable project with a defined timespan for a relative novice in your discipline?
 Learn how to set expectations for mentor and mentee to make sure the project and relationship stay on track.

-- Create and sustain a lab or research group in which each individual feels safe and supported.
-We will discuss how to create a welcoming environment for groups typically underrepresented in science, technology, engineering, and mathematics (STEM) fields, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.
+- Create and sustain a research group and academic climate in which each individual feels safe and supported.
+We will discuss how to create a welcoming environment for groups typically underrepresented in higher education, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.

 - Learn how to address some of the trickiest situations you might encounter when mentoring undergraduate researchers or graduate students, from modeling appropriate research ethics to sharing co-advised students.
 We will also discuss how you might solicit feedback and turn around projects that aren't going as planned (from the mentor's perspective).

 March 27, 2018 - Supporting Mentees’ Professional Development: Helping them Present and Publish, and Writing Fair Letters of Recommendation

 Revisit some key ideas about effective communication to introduce your students to writing about and presenting their work.
 Learn how to write a fair letter of recommendation, and what not to say.